On Calderon's problem for the connection Laplacian: Statement and discussion of results

 \subsection{Organisation of the paper}

 The paper is organised in the following way.
 In Section~\ref{prems} we introduce notation and recall background material on the connection Laplacian and its Green kernel.
-Here we also recall results obtained by RG that relate the symbol of the Dirichlet-to-Neumann operator to the geometry on and near the boundary.
+Here we also recall the results that relate the symbol of the Dirichlet-to-Neumann operator to the geometry on and near the boundary.
 Section~\ref{immersions} is the main body of the paper.
 Here we define the immersions of vector bundles via Green kernels to some function space, describe its properties, and prove main results.
-In the last section we collect the proofs of auxiliary statements.
+In Section~\ref{2dim} we outline the version of the main argument for vector bundles over surfaces, which gives the proof of Theorem~\ref{t2}.
+In the last section we collect proofs of auxiliary statements.